Event and Media Partners

 - Paediatric Obesity

-CCH Professional Short Courses are between 5 to 8 hours in length, CPD accredited, and provide bite-sized knowledge and practical skills for busy health professionals, including:
+CCH professional 6-8 hour short courses provide bite-size knowledge and practical skills for busy health professionals, including:

 Independent Nurse is a fortnightly magazine for nurses working in primary care and the community.
 Independent Nurse provides the latest clinical and political news for primary care and community nurses plus opinion from leading figures within healthcare.
 It also offers clinical features that focus on real-life medicine and are specifically relevant to the everyday needs of its readership and non-clinical features and resources designed to enhance nurses’ professional development, supporting them in their expanding roles.

 JWC remains the leading voice for research and best practice both in the UK and globally.
 JWC is the only monthly international peer reviewed wound care journal.
 JWC a credible, authoritative, and robust platform to publish research in wound care.
 It’s read by Physicians, Clinicians, Podiatrists, Scientists, Researchers and Tissue Viability Nurses giving you a direct voice to the most influential figures in wound care reaching 44,000 readers across the world.

 Mediaplanet specialises in the creation of content marketing campaigns released through multimedia platforms.

 We provide our readers with insightful and educational content in the fields of their interest, designed to motivate them to act.
 Our unique ability to pair the right leaders with the right readers through the right platforms.
 We continue to expand our network of partners through the shared interest of providing our readers with the best experience possible.